jaredfeldman/jaredfeldman/ice_kicker_logistic_regression/README.md

     │   ├── raw                   <- This will contain the raw dataset from nflverse │   ├── interim               <- This contains all FG plays and associated variables, as well as our exploratory dataset (30% of total)
-    │   ├── processed             <- This contains our final dataset (70% of total) used for our 3 models │   └── homework              <- This contains our dataset for HW12
-    ├── notebooks                 <- .Rmd notebooks
+    │   ├── processed             <- This contains our final dataset (70% of total) used for our 3 models ├── notebooks                 <- .Rmd notebooks
-    ├── reports                   <- This contains our final report in .Rmd and .pdf formats └── src                       <- Source code for use in this project.
-       ├── data                   <- This contains the scripts used to generate initial dataframe and create FG dataframe ├── models                 <- This contains the scripts to run each of our 3 models and build the stargazer table ├── feature_engineering    <- This contains a script for each of the features we engineered
+    ├── reports                   <- This contains our final report in .Rmd and .pdf formats └── src                       <- Source code for use in this project ├── data                   <- This contains the scripts used to generate initial dataframe and create FG dataframe ├── models                 <- This contains the scripts to run each of our 3 models and build the stargazer table ├── feature_engineering    <- This contains a script for each of the features we engineered